leob/ionic-quickstarter/README.md

 Using this approach, service implementations can easily be changed or swapped out without the client code (controllers or other services) noticing anything.

+## Contributing

+Contributions are welcome.
+For details, see the 'Contributing' section on the Wiki.